 Before Judaism, Christianity, and Islam, December 25th marked the celebration of the winter solstice on the Julian Calendar.
 A celestial event where the sun seems to stop declining in the sky for three days.
 Then it begins to rise on the 25th of December, the sun’s rebirth.
 The winter solstice celebrations in 274 A.D. fell on Dec.
 25. The beginning of winter is a significant time for humankind, our survival depends on a community, trust, charity, and winter solstice cheer.

 Decorating Evergreen Trees Is #WinterSolsticeVibes

 Ancient Chinese, Hebrews, and Egyptians viewed evergreens as symbols of eternal life.
-It was and continues to be a lovely way to bring green into your home during the harsh winter months.
+It was and continues to be a lovely way to bring green into your home during the chilly winter months.
 Interestingly, most 18th and 19th-century Americans thought the tradition of decorating trees was pagan and it was even outlawed in Massachusetts.

 Giving Gifts Began As A New Year’s Eve Tradition

 Gift exchanges are an essential part of Christmas morning but that wasn’t always the case.
 Ronald Hutton, a historian at Bristol University in the United Kingdom, shared with LiveScience that during winter solstice presents were shared for New Years.
 Queen Victoria shifted the tradition in the 1800s when she gifted her family on Christmas Eve.